 Often the other characters will express confusion ("Was it something I said?") if they aren't in on the story, or laugh uproariously if they are.
 Certain characters may even invoke this for their own amusement.

-Status Quo Is God ensures that by the next episode the character has already gotten over their debilitating case of PTSD and will mention it no more.
+Status Quo Is God ensures that by the next episode the character has already gotten over their debilitating case of PTSD (or at least change of preferences) and will mention it no more.

 - During the Yellow Temperance chapter in Jojo's Bizarre Adventure: Stardust Crusaders, an impostor Kakyoin licks a cherry in an unnerving fashion before challenging Jotaro to a battle, which Jotaro narrowly wins.
 After the battle, when the Joestar group is on the train to their next destination, the real Kakyoin eats a cherry in the exact same way the impostor does, prompting the obligatory "Yare Yare Daze" ("Good grief" in the dub) from Jotaro.